 One Man Stuns World Leaders With the Supremacy of Christ

-[Editor’s Note: How often do you, your small group, or your church end up talking about Jesus when you study the Bible?
-In John 5:39-40, Jesus claimed all of Scripture points to him.
+[Editor’s Note: In John 5:39-40, Jesus claimed all of Scripture points to him.
 But he also warned that many who excel in explaining God’s Word never dig into what it is saying about God’s Son, and may even frequently try to avoid allowing their studies to take them to Christ at all.
 This week David Bryant helps us move in a totally opposite direction to that—for our own sakes as well as the sake of fellow believers we might influence.]

 I could hardly believe my ears.